LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK04D1-Bootstrap.md

 - Add Bootstrap to wwwroot

-- Enable static pages in startup.cs
+- Enable static pages in program.cs

 - Add to the head section of Razor views: